-Hydrologic Design and Management 水工計画学
+Hydrologic Design and Management

-[Code] 10F464 [Course Year] Master and Doctor Course [Term] 1st term [Class day & Period] Fri 2nd [Location] C1-191 [Credits] 2 [Restriction] No Restriction [Lecture Form(s)] Lecture [Language] Japanese [Instructor] Yasuto TACHIKAWA
+[Code] 10F464 [Course Year] Master and Doctor Course [Term] 1st term [Class day & Period] Fri 2nd [Location] C1-191 [Credits] 2 [Restriction] No Restriction [Lecture Form(s)] Lecture [Language] Japanese [Instructor] Yasuto TACHIKAWA and Yutaka ICHIKAWA

-(Course Description ) Methods for hydrologic design and real-time rainfall-runoff predictions are described.
-The frequency analysis of hydrologic extreme values and the time series analysis of hydrologic variables are described, and then the methods to set the external force for the hydrologic design are explained.
-Next, a physically based hydrologic model which includes the process of human activities for the hydrologic cycle is described.
-In addition, the predictive uncertainty for the hydrologic simulation is introduced.
+【Course Description】 Hydrologic design and real-time rainfall-runoff prediction methods are described.
+The frequency analysis of hydrologic extreme values and the time series analysis of hydrologic variables are described, and then a procedure to determone an external force for the hydrologic design are explained.
+Next, a physically based hydrologic model which includes various processes of human activities for the hydrologic cycle is described.
 A flood control planning and water resources management with the use of innovative hydrologic simulation tools is described.
-Then, the climate change and the relation to the hydrologic design are discussed.
-A real-time rainfall runoff prediction method with the use of Kalman filter theory is described.
+Then, A real-time rainfall runoff prediction method with the use of Kalman filter theory is described.

-[Course Goals] The class aims to understand the statistical analysis and time serried analysis of hydrologic variables to set the external force of hydrologic designs, applications of hydrologic simulations for hydrologic designs, and real-time rainfall and runoff prediction methods for water resources management.
+[Course Goals] The class aims to understand the probabilistic and statistical analysis of hydrologic variables to determine the external force of hydrologic designs, applications of hydrologic simulations for hydrologic designs, and real-time rainfall and runoff prediction methods for water resources management.

 Theme Class number of times Description Introduction 1 A flood control planning and water resources planning are introduced.
-Frequency analysis 2 The frequency analysis of hydrologic extreme values is described.
+Frequency analysis 3 The frequency analysis of hydrologic extreme values is described.
 The methods to and hydrologic design 3 set the external force for the hydrologic design are explained.
 The time series analysis of hydrologic variables is described.
-The methods to Time series analysis 2 develop time series models, time serried data generation methods, spatiotemporal and hydrologic design 3 variation of hydrologic variables and a random field model, disaggregation methods are explained.
-Hydrologic models which include the process of human activities for the TT 1 1 ' 1 1' 2 hydrologic cycle is described.
+The methods to Time series analysis 2 develop time series models, time serried data generation methods, spatiotemporal and hydrologic design 2 variation of hydrologic variables and a random field model, disaggregation methods are explained.
+Hydrologic models which include the process of human activities for the TT 1 1 ' 11' 2 hydrologic cycle is described.
 Then, hydrologic predictive uncertainty is explained, Hydrologic modeling which is inevitable coming from model structure uncertainty, parameter and predictive identification uncertainty and model input uncertainty.
 Especially, the relation uncertainty between spatiotemporal scales of hydrologic modeling and model parameter values is described.
-Hydrologic modeling A hydrologic modeling system which helps to develop complicated hydrologic system 1 simulation models and its importance for a flood control planning is also described.
-Climate change and 1 Data analysis of the latest GCM simulation is presented and the possible changes hydrologic design 1 of hydrologic extremes and hydrologic design are discussed.
-Real-time rainfall 2 A real-time rainfall runoff prediction method with the use of Kalman filter theory runoff prediction 3 is described.
+Hydrologic modeling 2 A hydrologic modeling system which helps to develop complicated hydrologic system 2 simulation models and its importance for a flood control planning is also described.
+Watershed management for flood 2 Watershed management to mitigate flood disasters is described.
+A cost-benefit disaster analysis of flood control measures is discussed.
+Real-time rainfall 2 A real-time rainfall runoff prediction method with the use of Kalman filter theory runoff prediction 2 and a new filter theory is described.
 Feedback of study 1 achievement 1 Feedback of study achievement is conducted.